Okefenokee Technical College 2013-2014 Catalog

 Up one level

-Within five business days after the Student Code of Conduct Complaint Form (the "Complaint") is filed, the Vice President for Student Affairs shall complete a preliminary investigation of the incident, and schedule a meeting with the student against whom the complaint was filed in order to discuss the incident and the allegations.
+a.
+Within five business days after the Student Code of Conduct Complaint Form (the “Complaint”) is filed, the Vice President for Student Affairs or the Chief of Campus Police shall complete a preliminary investigation of the incident, and schedule a meeting with the student against whom the complaint was filed in order to discuss the incident and the allegations.
 In the event that additional time is necessary, the Student will be notified.
 After discussing the complaint with the student, the Vice President for Student Affairs shall determine whether the student committed the alleged conduct, and whether the alleged conduct constitutes a violation of the Student Code of Conduct.

 Based on the severity of the incident, the Vice President for Student Affairs may take one of two actions: